terrateam-demo/kick-the-tires/README.md

    Look at the plan output in the PR comments to see what Terraform will do.
 Since this is a demo, it will only simulate infrastructure changes using a null resource.

 5. **Apply**
-   Once satisfied, trigger an apply by commenting:
+   Once satisfied, trigger an apply by merging the pull request or commenting:

    ```
    terrateam apply
    ```

    Terrateam will apply the changes and post the results in the PR comments.
-If the apply is successful then the pull request will automatically merge.
+If the apply is successful then the pull request will automatically merge if not merged already.

 ## Customization